guidoism/escape/study.md

 * [pyglet](https://pyglet.readthedocs.io/en/pyglet-1.3-maintenance/programming_guide/quickstart.html#hello-world) -
   Python toolkit for drawing stuff on the screen and handling keyboard events, looks pretty easy to use.
 The nice thing about it which seperates it from the others is that it requires no external dependenies.
+Might be a good place to start experimenting.